kchenhyd/DA-HEF/README.md

 [![N|Solid](https://upload.wikimedia.org/wikipedia/en/thumb/1/17/Pacific_Northwest_National_Laboratory_logo.svg/200px-Pacific_Northwest_National_Laboratory_logo.svg.png)](https://www.pnnl.gov/)

-In the project, data assimilation method ES-MDA is used to estimate hydrologic exchange flux between surface water and groundwater by assimilating observed field data at Hanford site (e.g. temperature, hydaulic heads...).
+In the project, ensemble smoother-multiple data assimilation (ES-MDA) based data assimilation approach is used to estimate hydrologic exchange flux between surface water and groundwater by assimilating observed field data at Hanford site (e.g. temperature, hydaulic heads...).
 This repository provides the entire workflow for the implementation of DA.
 Objectives include but not limited to:

   - Estimate permeability and thermal conductivity in the riverbed
   - Infer subdaily hydrologic exchange flux